Deontic Temporal Logic for Formal Verification of AI Ethics: Verification

-The property~\ref{lpaxiom1} encodes that the AI system is obligated to provide a decision regarding an application submitted by an individual.
+\end{proposition} The property~\ref{lpaxiom1} encodes that the AI system is obligated to provide a decision regarding an application submitted by an individual.
 This defines the action an AI system should perform.
 By Theorems~\ref{theorem1} and ~\ref{theorem2}, this property must be upheld, and it is indeed upheld in this system.
 The property~\ref{lpaxiom2} states that a person should have a good credit score or income as given by the regulation to get acceptance.
 The threshold here specifies the lower bound set by the regulatory body.
 This represents the fact that the system should consider general attributes in the decision-making process.
 The system satisfies this property, thereby upholding Theorem~\ref{theorem3}.
-The property~\ref{lpaxiom3} emphasizes the importance of upholding equality or fairness, where two similar users should receive similar decisions.
-This property encodes that no discrimination should be there, and the decision made by the system should be consistently based on only ethical actions, and hence by Theorem~\ref{theorem3}, it cannot be violated.
-But the system fails to uphold this property, showing a clear discrimination based on sensitive attribute---$gender$.
+The property~\ref{lpaxiom3} emphasizes the importance of upholding equality or fairness, where two similar individuals should receive similar decisions.
+This property encodes that no discrimination should be there, and the decision made by the system should be consistently based on only ethical actions, and hence, by Theorem~\ref{theorem3}, it cannot be violated.
+However, our empirical analysis of the loan dataset indicates that the learned decision outcomes do not uphold this property, revealing a gender-based disparity in decisions within the analyzed dataset.
 The property~\ref{lpaxiom4} explains that the system must maintain consistency in its decisions over time, without altering them based on sensitive features.
 However, the system fails to adhere to this property, thereby violating ethics according to Theorem \ref{theorem8}.
-The property~\ref{lpaxiom5} states the need for explainability, ensuring that users have the legal right to question decisions and receive valid explanations.
+The property~\ref{lpaxiom5} states the need for explainability, ensuring that individuals have the legal right to question decisions and receive valid explanations.
 Failure to provide such explanations violates Theorem \ref{theorem7}.
 While the system meets this property, it still fails to satisfy all five properties, thereby failing to be considered ethical.